Fair Value of Financial Instruments

 Level 2 - Inputs include quoted prices for similar assets and liabilities in active markets, quoted prices for identical or similar assets or liabilities in markets that are not active, inputs other than quoted prices that are observable for the asset or liability (e.g., interest rates, yield curves, etc.), and inputs that are derived principally from or corroborated by observable market data by correlation or other means (market corroborated inputs).

 Level 3 - Unobservable inputs that reflect our assumptions about the assumptions that market participants would use in pricing the asset or liability.

-The following schedule summarizes the valuation of financial instruments at fair value on a recurring basis in the balances sheet as of December 31, 2019 and 2018:
+The following schedule summarizes the valuation of financial instruments at fair value on a recurring basis in the balance sheet as of June 30, 2020 and December 31, 2019, respectively:

-There were no transfers of financial assets or liabilities between Level 1 and Level 2 inputs for the year ended December 31, 2019 and the period from inception (March 27, 2018) to December 31, 2018.
+There were no transfers of financial assets or liabilities between Level 1, Level 2 and Level 3 inputs for the six months ended June 30, 2020 or the year ended December 31, 2019.

 The entire disclosure for financial instruments.
 This disclosure includes, but is not limited to, fair value measurements of short and long term marketable securities, international currencies forward contracts, and auction rate securities.
 Financial instruments may include hedging and non-hedging currency exchange instruments, derivatives, securitizations and securities available for sale at fair value.
 Also included are investment results, realized and unrealized gains and losses as well as impairments and risk management disclosures.

 No definition available.